 It’s one thing to get a bunch of people to like your music or acknowledge your talents.
 It’s a WHOLE other thing to connect with them on a deeper level so they actually become loyal, paying fans.
 The long term game is not just about reach, it’s about engagement and connections on an emotional level.
-This is not to undervalue having good music.
+This is not to undervalue having good music as I still believe it’s required.
 As subjective as “good music” even is, you will still need plenty of it that will resonate with those you want to target.

 There have been plenty of artists that I have come across with good music that I like.
 But most of the time, their brand never resonated well enough with me to push me to the point of being a true fan, meaning I buy their records and see them live in shows.
 For the artists that I consider myself a loyal fan of, they do two things really well: